WORK TOGETHER. EMBRACE THE CHALLENGE. ENJOY THE ADVENTURE.

 The Kids Adventure Games is a nationwide, multi-discipline obstacle adventure race for kids ages 6 to 14.
 In teams of two, participants compete together on bike, in water and on foot through a 2.5-4 mile course featuring up to 15 man made and natural obstacles.
 Races are limited to 180 teams per day.
 Hosted at picturesque destination locations across the country the Kids Adventure Games is more than a race, it's an event for the whole family to enjoy!

-To create a more active and confident generation of kids through unique, challenging experiences that teach lifelong values like teamwork, sportsmanship, problem solving, overcoming adversity, and a joy and appreciation for the outdoors.
+To create a more active and confident generation of kids through unique, challenging experiences that teach the lifelong values of teamwork, sportsmanship, problem solving, overcoming adversity, and a joy and appreciation for the outdoors.

 Prizes are awarded to the top 3 finishers in each age group (6-7, 8-9, 10-11, & 12-14) and category (boys, girls, and coed).
 In addition, each team is eligible to win one of 3 specialty awards handed out each race day.
 All prizes are handed out at the after race awards party.
 Must be present to collect your award as prizes will not be sent to winners after the race.